Breast Implant Health Check in Edinburgh

 During Your Appointment

-• Welcome and registration: Our reception team will guide you through the process
+• Welcome and registration: our reception team meets you on arrival and guides you through the process

 • Ultrasound scan: Conducted by our Consultant Breast Radiologist, Dr Theodora Zachari